English vocabulary for poker exercise part 1

 Close

-11. The minimum total value of chips/money that you need to join/start to play in a poker game, is the
+The minimum total value of chips/money that each player needs to join/start to play in a poker game, is the

 Buy-in: